CathalDonohoe/CathalDonohoe/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Cathal Donohoe and im a Full Stack Developer for KudosHealth.
-Imfrom Ireland, and am living in Sligo. you can find me on
+Im from Ireland, and am living in Sligo. you can find me on

 - 🔭 I’m currently working on an application for IOS and Android along with an Angular website for a start up called KudosHealth.
 - 🌱 I’m currently learning AWS skills along with improving skills from college.